Substance abuse and substance use disorder

 - Your use of alcohol or drugs affects your work and your family.
 For example, you do not go to work because of your alcohol or drug use.

-Reasons for substance use disorders
+Reasons for substance abuse and substance use disorders

 There are many reasons why you can have a substance use disorder.
 Some of these reasons are: